Recurring PSP API guide

 For all available fields, see Agreements in the Recurring API guide.

-PSPs only have access to unscheduled charges initially.
+PSPs currently have access to unscheduled charges.
 You are responsible for creating charges according to the terms of each agreement.

 Create charges using one of the Recurring API charge endpoints: